 Day 2: Historic and Artistic Paris

 Let's begin where Paris did, on the Ile de la Cité.
 Your guide will lead a walking tour to reveal the city's early history, including visits to a pair of the world's most important Gothic churches: the legendary Notre-Dame Cathedral and the exquisite Sainte-Chapelle.
 Then we'll take a stroll through the bohemian Latin Quarter.
-The rest of the day is free to visit the world's greatest collection of Impressionist art — from Monet and Degas to Cézanne and Gauguin and more — at the Orsay Museum; be inspired by Monet's incredible Water Lilies at the recently renovated Orangerie; puzzle over the whimsical water fountains and modern art at the Pompidou.
-With your included Paris Museum Pass, the city of lights is yours to discover.
+The rest of the day is free to visit the world's greatest collection of Impressionist art — from Monet and Degas to Cézanne and Gauguin and more — at the Orsay Museum; be inspired by Monet's incredible Water Lilies at the recently renovated Orangerie; or puzzle over the whimsical water fountains and modern art at the Pompidou.
+With your included Paris Museum Pass, the City of Light is yours to discover.
 No bus.
-Walking: strenuous.
+Walking: moderate.

 Day 3: Louvre Masterpieces and Burgundy